-X double encrypts a message M first with X's private key, PR_x , and then with Y's public key, PU_y .
+X double encrypts a message M first with X's private key, $PR_X$ , and then with Y's public key, $PU_Y$ .
 This is a signed, secret version of the message.
-This signed message, together with X's identifier, is encrypted again with PR_x and, together with ID_x , is sent to A. The inner, double encrypted message is secure from the arbiter (and everyone else except Y)
+This signed message, together with X's identifier, is encrypted again with $PR_X$ and, together with $ID_X$ , is sent to A. The inner, double encrypted message is secure from the arbiter (and everyone else except Y)

-A can decrypt the outer encryption to assure that the message must have come from timestamp.
+A can decrypt the outer encryption to assure that the message must have come from X (because only X has $PR_X$ ).
+Then A transmits a message to Y, encrypted with $PR_A$ .
+The message includes IDx, the double encrypted message, and a timestamp.
 Arbiter does not see message

-X (because only X has PR_x).
-Then A transmits a message to Y, encrypted with PR_a .
-The message includes ID_x , the double encrypted message, and a